 Callie Johnson’s Desdemona deserves praise as the only performance in the show featuring motivation, comprehension, clarity, or commitment.
 While I normally rush to judge equity actors with a harsher lens, Johnson’s varied vocal qualities, verbally informed physicality, articulation, and text-based emoting provided welcome highlights to the show.
-Johnson’s Desdemona was unusually strong-willed, undermining her frequently submissive lines as sarcastic or combative, but a meek and Stepfordized Desdemona is a common interpretation that can always be seen elsewhere.
+On the flip-side: Johnson’s Desdemona was unusually strong-willed, undermining her frequently submissive lines as sarcastic or combative, which I’m not convinced is an improvement on the role.
+Still, it’s a new take, a meek and Stepfordized Desdemona is a common interpretation that can always be seen elsewhere.

 A brief mention of the set and costumes may be useful here.
 Invictus’ Othello is set in the ‘modern military’ motif so often seen in budget Shakespeares: most characters wear fatigues, and military storage cases are used to make up most of the set (Gary Nocco and Caleb Awe on costume design, Kevin Rolfs on set design).
 As a concept it’s a bit uninspired, but it is well executed and (for the most part) does not impede the story.
 In this sense, it is a fine choice for a company that wishes to focus on language and does not have the resources for lavish “period-appropriate” costuming.
 The military veneer does come into play on occasion though, and when it does, it serves only to impede.
 Most notably, occasional military-bro mannerisms (ie: bellowing) muddy already flat and un-articulated line deliveries in order to promote a well-worn Concept at the expense of the words.